-OpenNMS will optimize this list, so enter the most generic first (i.e. the largest range) and the specific IP addresses la added that includes a specific IP address, the community name for the specific address will be changed to be that of t
+OpenNMS will optimize this list, so enter the most generic first (i.e. the largest range) and the specific IP addresses last added that includes a specific IP address, the community name for the specific address will be changed to be that of the

-For devices that have already been provisioned and that have an event stating that data collection has failed because t changed, it may be necessary to update the SNMP information on the interface page for that device (by selecting the "U these changes to take effect.
+For devices that have already been provisioned and that have an event stating that data collection has failed because to changed, it may be necessary to update the SNMP information on the interface page for that device (by selecting the "Uthese changes to take effect.

+v1/v2c specific parameters

-YrusoNoz
+Read Community String: YrusoNoz

 Default: public

+Write Community String:

 Default: private